Metal Gear Solid 2: Sons of Liberty: Protagonist switch

 For Metal Gear Solid 2, the established protagonist of Solid Snake was only made playable for the prologue portion of the game.
 A new protagonist named Raiden would substitute him as the player character for the main portion.
 The decision to introduce a new protagonist came from the idea of portraying Solid Snake from another character's perspective, but also to get around the dilemma of having to write gameplay tutorials directed at Snake, as Kojima felt that having to explain mission procedures and weapon handling to a veteran soldier like Snake would have felt unnatural after three mainline titles.
-Raiden was also deliberately designed to appeal to female players after the team overheard a pair of female debuggers remark that the more middle-aged protagonist of the original Metal Gear Solid was not appealing to them.
+Raiden was also deliberately designed to appeal to more players after the team received feedback from debuggers and testers of the first game about "only [playing] rugged old-looking guys in these games."
 Raiden's presence in the game was kept a secret before release, with preview trailers showing Snake in situations and battles that occurred to Raiden in the published game, such as a battle against a Harrier on George Washington Bridge and an encounter with the new Cyborg Ninja inside the tanker.